-ALCOSAN is responsible for implementing a WWP that reduces sewer overflows caused by stormwater and groundwater entering the sewer system during and following rain and snowfall events.
-Sewer overflow control solutions fall into four technology types, as depicted in Figure 10-1: remove it, hold it, move it, and treat it technologies.
+ALCOSAN is responsible for implementing a Wet Weather Plan (WWP) that reduces sewer overflows caused by stormwater and groundwater entering the sewer system during and following rain and snowfall events.
+Sewer overflow control solutions fall into four technology types, as depicted in Figure 1-1: remove it, hold it, move it, and treat it technologies.
 Source controls (or remove-it technologies) aim to reduce the amount of stormwater and groundwater entering the sewer system, and thereby increase the available wet weather conveyance and treatment capacity in the system.

-Figure 10-1: Four Categories of Sewer Overflow Control Technologies might play in the WWP, ALCOSAN conducted a regional analysis of opportunities to use the following remove-it technologies as an overflow control solution.
+To better understand the role source controls might play in the WWP, ALCOSAN conducted a regional analysis of opportunities to use the following remove-it technologies as an overflow control solution.